thomasdqr/smart-stylus-linter/README.md

 1. Open Visual Studio Code.
 2. Navigate to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side.
-3. Search for "Smart Stylus Sorter" and click "Install."
+3. Search for "Smart Stylus Linter" and click "Install."

 ### Usage

 1. Open a Stylus (.styl) file in Visual Studio Code.
 2. Access the Command Palette by pressing `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS).
-3. In the Command Palette, type "Stylus Smart Sort" and select it from the list of available commands.
+3. In the Command Palette, type "Auto Fix Stylus Linting" and select it from the list of available commands.
 4. Watch as your CSS properties are sorted alphabetically instantly!

-## Configuration

-You can customize the extension's behavior by modifying your Visual Studio Code settings.
-To do this:

-1. Open Visual Studio Code.
-2. Go to File > Preferences > Settings.
-3. Search for "Smart Stylus Sorter" and adjust the extension's settings to match your preferences.

 ## Contributing